Skip to main content

 Historical note

-The “Forum on Writing for Children,” or “Writing for Children and Young Adults Forum,” is one of the four literary forum special event series held by The New School Creative Writing MFA program, alongside the Fiction, Non-Fiction, and Poetry forums.
+The “Forum on Writing for Children” (prior to 2017) or “Writing for Children and Young Adults Forum” (after 2017) is one of the five literary forum special event series held by The New School Creative Writing MFA program.
 Forum events are held several times a semester, and typically feature a single writer, or two writers, presenting a reading, participating in a moderated discussion, and then answering questions from the audience.
-The Children’s Writing Forum was first held in 1996, alongside the creation of the Creative Writing program.
+The Forum on Writing for Children was first held in 1996, alongside the creation of the Creative Writing program.

 Sources: